charlottegray17/100-days-of-code/log.md

 Javascript is also up next on free code camp so that is somewhat comforting.
 I need A LOT of work in this area.

+## Day 14: Monday July 13, 2020

+**Today's Progress**: Got annoyed trying to sort hamburger menu to reveal from the top left.
+Transform-origin is what I need, but it's still glitching.
+Not sure what to do here, so have kind of settled for a pop up menu instead.

+**Thoughts:** Feel very defeated when I can't get simple things to work.
+Added calendar onto landing page, and again when it came to setting it into page it was fine, but as soon as I try to resize page it throw's everything off which is muy muy annoying.

+Worked on a tribute site for free code camp.
+1 of 5 challenges before moving onto javascript.
+Not super impressive stylistically, but passes the tests: https://charlottegray17.github.io/tmp-tribute-site/.
+Flexbox still wasn't doing exactly what I hoped, but I'm just hoping if I blindly pursue this course, everything will fall into place.

 **To Do's**